 The Partners in Education program is based on the belief that teachers’ professional learning is an essential component of any effort designed to increase the artistic literacy of young people.
 The Kennedy Center's extensive experience with its local professional learning program, established in 1976, provides the basis for this national program.

-As of 2013, nearly 100 Partnership Teams in 42 States and the District of Columbia participate in the program.
+Currently, almost 100 Partnership Teams in 42 States and the District of Columbia participate in the program.
 Each Partnership Team consists of at least two members: a representative of an arts organization and a representative of the senior administration of a neighboring school district.

 The program includes: